Role of dephasing on the conductance signatures of Majorana zero modes: Set up and formalism

 where, the superscripts $r(<)$ stand for the usual retarded (lesser) Green functions.
 In this paper, we adopt a homogeneous model with uniform, elastic, and spatially uncorrelated interactions, resulting in a diagonal form of $\bar{D}(i,j) = d_0 \delta_{ij}$.
 This model discards the off-diagonal elements of the Green’s function, thus relaxing both the phase and momentum of quasiparticles in the nanowire. \cite{DANIELEWICZ1984239,Datta}.
 The quantity $d_0$ is the dephasing parameter which represents the magnitude squared of the fluctuating scattering potentials.
-This can also be extended to include non-local fluctuations via the spatial correlations of the impurity potentials \cite{DANIELEWICZ1984239,Datta}.
-Using \eqref{scb} solved self consistently with the equations for the retarded (lesser) Green's functions given in \eqref{Main_Ret} and \eqref{Sigma_Less} we next obtain the currents given by \eqref{Full_Iop_Nambu}.
+The parameter $d_0$ can be modulated so that by gradually increasing it, one can transition from the coherent ballistic limit to the diffusive limit.
+This model can also be extended to include non-local fluctuations via the spatial correlations of the impurity potentials \cite{DANIELEWICZ1984239,Datta}. \\ Using \eqref{scb} solved self consistently with the equations for the retarded (lesser) Green's functions given in \eqref{Main_Ret} and \eqref{Sigma_Less} we next obtain the currents given by \eqref{Full_Iop_Nambu}.
 We must importantly note that here one cannot write the current operator in a compact Landauer-B\"uttiker form and hence cannot separate the local and non-local contributions.